navcoin/NavHub/content/_index.md

 {{< home_header
     title = "Nav Coin"
-    subhead = "This site is by the community for the community.
-Here you will find so sweet text all about " text = "Want to make NavCoin better, see something you dont like.
-There are plenty of things to get involved with from dev, to translations to spreading the Nav Love" button1Txt = "Community Projects"
+    subhead = "This site is by the community for the community." text = "Want to make NavCoin better?
+See something you don't like?
+There are plenty ways to contribute; from writing code, to making translations, to marketing." button1Txt = "Community Projects"
     button1Link = "http://www.google.com"
     button2Txt = "Contribute"